Sport in India: Lagori

 Lagori is played by children of all ages throughout India.
 In this there are usually 12 players, 6 in each time.
 A ball and 9 flat rocks are need to play this game.
 The rocks are piled in the center on top of each other from the largest to the smallest flat rock.
 Then both the teams alternatively hit that pile by a ball.
 The team which hits the pile first and manages topple the pile of rocks gets the chance to hold the ball and hit the player of opposite team with that ball.
 The task of the opposite team is to re-arrange the pile of rock without getting hit by the ball.
 Whichever players get hit by the ball is out and the task is taken further by remaining player of his team.
 If the team with the ball succeeds to out all the players before they could re-arrange the pile they win.
 If the team manages to re-arrange the pile then the team with the ball loses.

 Kancha

 Kancha is played by using marbles.
 Marbles are glass balls which are very popular among children.
 It is popular in small Indian cities and villages, among small children only as a gully sport.
 The participant has to hit the marble kept in a circle.
 If he hits the target properly, he wins.
 The winner gets the kancha of the other participant boys.

 Gilli-danda

 Gilli-danda, Karra billa or Viti Dandu in Marathi is a game played by using one small stick (gilli) and a large stick (danda) like cricket, with the ball replaced by gilli.
-It is still played in villages of Andhra Pradesh, Karnataka, Tamil Nadu, Rajasthan, Uttar Pradesh, Madhya Pradesh, Bihar, Punjab, Maharashtra and Gujarat in India only as a recreational game among boys.
+It is still played in villages of Andhra Pradesh, Karnataka, Kerala (kuttiyum kolum - കുറ്റിയും കോലും), Tamil Nadu, Rajasthan, Uttar Pradesh, Madhya Pradesh, Bihar, Punjab, Maharashtra and Gujarat in India only as a recreational game among children.